Yuzurukyun/yuzuru-desu/README.md

 ## Bot Command Summary

-Run `y!<command>` in the Discord client and choose a command to run:
+Run `y!<command>` in the Discord client and choose a command to run.

 -  **bank**
     - Modify bank account of an RP participant